rjd14me/movie-recommender/README.md

-# Movie Recommender (v1.0)
+# Movie Recommender (v1.1)

 This is the first iteration of a small movie recommender system built with Python and FastAPI.

 - Uses data from the MovieLens set  (`movies.csv` and `ratings.csv`)
-- Learns movie embeddings from user ratings.
+- Learns movie patterns
-- Exposes a simple web UI where you type a movie title and get similar movies, it allows users to get movies with similar dataset(genre)
+- Displays a simple web UI where you type a movie title and get similar movies, it allows users to get movies with a similar dataset(genre)
 - Includes a live search dropdown that updates as you type, allowing users to quickly select specific movies.

 The goal is to build basic experience with: